bhits/patient-user-api/README.md

 ## Configure

-This API runs with a default configuration that is primarily targeted for the development environment.
-However, [Spring Boot](https://projects.spring.io/spring-boot/) supports several methods to override the default configuration to configure the API for a certain deployment environment.
+This API utilizes [`Configuration Server`](https://github.com/bhits/config-server) which is based on [Spring Cloud Config](https://github.com/spring-cloud/spring-cloud-config) to manage externalized configuration, which is stored in a `Configuration Data Git Repository`.
+We provide a [`Default Configuration Data Git Repository`]( https://github.com/bhits/c2s-config-data).

+This API can run with the default configuration, which is targeted for a local development environment.
+Default configuration data is from three places: `bootstrap.yml`, `application.yml`, and the data which `Configuration Server` reads from `Configuration Data Git Repository`.
+Both `bootstrap.yml` and `application.yml` files are located in the `resources` folder of this source code.

+We **recommend** overriding the configuration as needed in the `Configuration Data Git Repository`, which is used by the `Configuration Server`.

-Please see the [default configuration](patient-user/src/main/resources/application.yml) for this API as a guidance and override the specific configuration per the environment as needed.
-Also, please refer to [Spring Boot Externalized Configuration](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) documentation to see how Spring Boot applies the order to load the properties and [Spring Boot Common Properties](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html) documentation to see the common properties used by Spring Boot.
+Also, please refer to [Spring Cloud Config Documentation](https://cloud.spring.io/spring-cloud-config/spring-cloud-config.html) to see how the config server works, [Spring Boot Externalized Configuration](http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) documentation to see how Spring Boot applies the order to load the properties, and [Spring Boot Common Properties](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html) documentation to see the common properties used by Spring Boot.

-### Examples for Overriding a Configuration in Spring Boot
+### Other Ways to Override Configuration

 #### Override a Configuration Using Program Arguments While Running as a JAR: